mike99mac/minimy-mike99mac/README.md

 ### Vocabulary

-In the samples that follow (words) in parenthesis are the actual words spoken, while {words} in curly brackets are variables populated with the actual words spoken.
-When a (multiple|words|) are separated by vertical bars any of those can be spoken, and a trailing vertical bar means that word can be omitted.
+In the samples that follow (words) in parenthesis are the actual words spoken, while {words} in curly brackets become variables populated with the actual words spoken.
+When (multiple|words|) are separated by vertical bars any of those can be spoken, and a trailing vertical bar means that word can be omitted.

 Following is a summary of Minimy's vocabulary.